All Products

 Note

-2. Create and set up the downloader.
+2. Create and configure a video downloader.

 AliMediaDownloader mAliDownloader = null;